Effective COVID-19 Communications for Your County: Amplify Your Message Through the Power of the Media

 Resources to Get Started

 NACo is here to help with tools and resources for you to effectively amplify your message through local media coverage.
-Below you will find sample media advisories and press releases from NACo coronavirus media calls with county leaders, virtual press conferences and press releases as well as NACo’s Media Relations Guide for Counties, which was developed to assist county officials in strengthening their communications skills to improve local media coverage.
+Below you will find sample media advisories and press releases from NACo coronavirus media calls with county leaders, press conferences and press releases as well as NACo’s Media Relations Guide for Counties, which was developed to assist county officials in strengthening their communications skills to improve local media coverage.

 Media Relations Guide